Why Size Changes the Biological Timeline

 Large dogs may live 8–12 years.

-The difference is not merely chronological.
-It reflects variations in:
+This difference is not merely chronological.
+Instead, it reflects variation in several biological factors:

 • Cellular turnover